Curriculum Policy

 Assessment in EDClass

-Step 1: Initial Assessment - Individual learners take an initial assessment which allows us to identify the starting point a student is at and their understanding of the content they are working with.
+Individual learners take an initial assessment which allows us to identify the starting point a student is at and their understanding of the content they are working with.

-Step 2: Gap Analysis - Our diagnostic tests can then identify and highlight specific gaps in knowledge that students have, enabling us to create personalised learning pathways to help target these areas which are perfect for a catch-up.
+Our diagnostic tests can then identify and highlight specific gaps in knowledge that learners have, enabling us to create personalised learning pathways to help target these areas which are perfect for a catch-up.

-Step 3: Teaching and Learning - Now students can explore over 17,000 lessons and over 10,000 learning lessons with instant support from UK-qualified teachers delivering live, on-demand and recorded lessons!
-Teachers can be contacted through face-to-face, written or instant chat, allowing students to work through their personalised learning pathway at their own pace with guidance and advice available at a click of a button.
+Now learners can explore over 17,000 lessons and over 10,000 learning lessons with instant support from UK-qualified teachers delivering live, on-demand and recorded lessons!
+Teachers can be contacted through face-to-face, written or instant chat, allowing learners to work through their personalised learning pathway at their own pace with guidance and advice available at a click of a button.

-Step 4: Continuous Assessment - It doesn’t stop there!
-Our lessons include questions that test students’ knowledge of the content they are learning.
-All answers are tracked and recorded allowing you to access and clearly track students’ scores, grades and progress during their time using EDClass.
+It doesn’t stop there!
+Our lessons include questions that test learners’ knowledge of the content they are learning.
+All answers are tracked and recorded allowing you to access and clearly track learners’ scores, grades and progress during their time using EDClass.

-Step 5: Track Impact - From there we can analyse students’ performance on their skills gaps and monitor the improvements they make.
+From there we can analyse learners’ performance on their skills gaps and monitor the improvements they make.
 The tests can then be re-taken to further improve on specific areas.

-The process then repeats itself helping increase attainment and levels as well as further identifying skill gaps students have so, they can progress to the next level of learning as well as improve their knowledge whilst learning with EDClass.
+The process then repeats itself helping increase attainment and levels as well as further identifying skill gaps learners have so, they can progress to the next level of learning as well as improve their knowledge whilst learning with EDClass.

 Implementing assessment throughout the system, lessons and curriculum delivery